World-of-Workflows/WorkflowsUniversity/WorldOfWorkflowsUniversity.md

                                                 represent the results of
                                                 calculations, or distance

-  True/False   The Boolean or Bit Type          This is used to represent
+  True/False   The Boolean or Bit Table          This is used to represent
                                                 where we have a state
                                                 that can be true/false,
                                                 yes/no or off/on.